jhmarkkk/Youtube_Analysis/README.md

 - commentCount: An integer representing number of comments the video has. (contains a string "None" if the video has comments disabled)

 - Trending: integer 0 if the video is NOT trending at search time, and 1 if it is.

+The YT_Dataset_Creation.py file does the same as the YT_Dataset_Creation.ipynb file, but generates a dataset once every 12 hours.

+We then compiled these csv files into one YT_dataset.csv file.

 ## Machine Learning Models Used
 1. Decision Tree